Dgarza0413/friend-finder/README.md

 * The http method sends data to the server that is comprised of, typically, HTML form inputs

 # about server.js
+Our server uses the express package to handle our post and get methods as well as the rest of the dependencies such as `var path = require("path")` that is required from node to serve our static files.

+We include `app.use` to handle our middleware that responds to, in this case, routes that contain json data and parses urlencoded requests

+Our server.js file requires two corresponding js files that handle either the api routing or html routing.

+We then conclude the file with listening the listen method that express provides to us for connections on specified hosts and ports

+# about .html files